Skip to Content

 Foxes use the Earth’s magnetic force to navigate.
 Find out more here.

-Foxes are capable of making a lot of similar sounds.
-However, the sound of a fox is much higher in pitch than a dog’s, which is one reason we can often hear them over other animals.
+Foxes are capable of making a lot of sounds similar to dogs.
+However, foxes have a higher pitch, which is why our ears hear them more than most animals.

 Foxes can be especially noisy during the mating season.
 However, during other times of the year, they go mostly unnoticed.
 Foxes make around thirty different sounds that they use as a means of communicating with each other.

-Male foxes, proclaiming their territory, are known to make a triple-bark sound.
+Male foxes marking their territory are known to make a triple-bark sound.
 Foxes also make a loud a-woo howl that sounds similar to a dog howling.

 Foxes growl when they are ready to fight another over territory or a female.
 When willing to surrender to a dominant fox, they whine and whimper.
-Foxes making these sounds do not wish to be aggressive.
+Foxes making these sounds are being submissive.

 A fox cub uses a whimpering sound to let its parents know when they are hungry or cold.
 Cubs often use these sounds to bring attention to themselves.